 Critical discharge conditions are those conditions that result in reduced dilution or increased effect of the pollutant.
 Factors affecting dilution include the depth of water, the density stratification in the water column, the currents, and the rate of discharge.
 Density stratification is determined by the salinity and temperature of the receiving water.
 Temperatures are warmer in the surface waters in summer.
-Therefore, density stratification affects how far up in the water column a freshwater plume may rise.
+Therefore, density stratification is generally greatest during the summer months.
+Density stratification affects how far up in the water column a freshwater plume may rise.
 The rate of mixing is greatest when an effluent is rising.
 The effluent stops rising when the mixed effluent is the same density as the surrounding water.
 After the effluent stops rising, the rate of mixing is much more gradual.
 Water depth can affect dilution when a plume might rise to the surface when there is little or no stratification.
-Ecology's Permit Writer's Manual20 describes additional guidance on criteria/design conditions for determining dilution factors.
+Ecology's Permit Writer's Manual describes additional guidance on criteria/design conditions for determining dilution factors.